Are Full Details Required Within An Application Document Filed With the Landlord Tenant Board?

 Legal Documents Such As An Application Commencing Proceedings At the Landlord Tenant Board Must Contain Enough Detail As Particulars of Allegations So As to Reasonably Enable the Responding Landlord or Tenant to Understand What the Case Is About.

 Understanding the Legal Requirement For Adequate Particulars Within a Landlord Tenant Board Application

 A legal case should always be conducted with fairness.
-To help ensure fairness, basic principles of fairness require that sufficient details of the allegations made within the case, referred to as particulars, are provided to all parties involved.
-Only with proper particulars can a party prepare and respond.
+To help ensure fairness, basic principles of fairness require that sufficient information and details of the allegations made within the case, referred to as particulars, are provided to all parties involved.
+Only with proper particulars as details of allegations can a party reasonably prepare and properly respond.

 6. In Ball v.
 Metro Capital Property, O.J.
 No. 5931 (‘Ball’), the Divisional Court pronounced that applications must provide sufficient detail to allow the opposing party to know the specific allegations being made so that the opposing party can be in a position to know the case that must be met.